January 15 for September admission, May 15 for January admission

-- The IDF will be processed without confirming that the condition of admission was met.
-However, students are still responsible to meet the condition of their admission by the deadline specified in their offer letter (typically within 12 weeks of starting their program).
-If the condition of admission is not met, the UBC award will be cancelled, and the student will be required to repay all funds received from the award.
+- The IDF will be processed without confirming that the condition(s) of admission was/were met.
+Students are nevertheless responsible for meeting the condition(s) of their admission before the commencement of their doctoral program.
+If the condition(s) of admission is/are not met, the UBC award will be cancelled, and the student will be required to repay all funds received from the award.

 Leave of Absence

-- Students may receive internal funding, on top of the IDF, through UBC Research Assistantships, Teaching Assistantships, or other UBC internal awards.
-IDF holders who later become permanent residents of Canada will no longer be eligible for IDF funding and will be required to apply each year for CIHR, NSERC, or SSHRC graduate scholarship funding, if they are eligible to do so.
+- Students may receive internal funding in addition to the IDF through UBC Research Assistantships, Teaching Assistantships, or other UBC internal awards.
+IDF holders who become permanent residents of Canada will no longer be eligible for IDF funding and will be required to apply each year for CIHR, NSERC, or SSHRC graduate scholarship funding, if they are eligible to do so

 Questions?
 Please contact: email@example.com